rr-retroroot/emulationstation-de/USERGUIDE.md

 ES-DE is available both as an Intel/x86 build and as a native M1/ARM build.
 If running on an M1 Mac it's possible to launch either M1 or Intel emulators from ES-DE and it's sometimes recommended to go for the Intel versions.
 The reason is that some emulators are not yet working properly on the M1 architecture, and for RetroArch some cores are only available for the x86 platform.
 So investigate what makes most sense for your setup.
 Over time this situation should improve as M1 support matures.

 One macOS-specific requirement is that the RetroArch setting _Start in Fullscreen mode_ is enabled or ES-DE will not be able to switch to the emulator window when launching games.
 As a workaround you can switch to the window manually using Command + Tab but it probably doesn't make sense to run emulators in windowed mode anyway.
-It's unclear if only RetroArch is affected by this issue, at least it has not been observed for any other emulators so far.
-The standalone PlayStation 2 emulator PCSX2 has a similar issue but that seems to be GPU driver related and is problematic also on other operating systems.
-If using this emulator you need to manually switch to the PCSX2 window using Command + Tab after launching a game.
-If using an M1 Mac then the AetherSX2 emulator is recommended instead of PCSX2.
+This issue has not been observed with any other emulators.

+At the time of writing there is an additional issue with the M1 release of RetroArch where ES-DE will not be able to consistently switch to its window on game launch if the setting _Close windows when closing an app_ under the General entry in the macOS System Preferences has been set to disabled.
+This error does not occur for the Intel/x86 release of RetroArch or with any other standalone emulators (including those built specifically for the M1 architecture).

 The first time you launch a RetroArch-emulated game from within ES-DE the operating system will present you with a security option with the following description: